It’s been almost three years since Nick Doiron has signed a lease.

 If his rental includes a kitchen—a nice-to-have, not a must-have—he’ll make simple meals, like pasta for dinner and cereal for breakfast.
 But Doiron usually eats at local restaurants or orders takeout.

 Entertaining, though, can be a challenge.
 He once snuck an overnight guest into the small room he was renting in New York City’s Chinatown without clearing it by the host.
 But he typically avoids inviting people over when he’s staying at an Airbnb.
-A few times, he’s simultaneously rented a second Airbnb rental for a few days to accommodate visitors.
+A few times, he’s simultaneously booked a second Airbnb rental for a few days to accommodate visitors.

 Packing light is also essential.